kulbir-ahluwalia/Eight_puzzle_problem_ENPM661/README.md

 ## Libraries used in the code
 1. **os** - It is used to remove any pre existing files with the same name and start afresh.

+The test code folder contains jupyter notebooks used in the making of the code.
 Code is commented at every function.